D3sT06/Mini-Projects-Library-Management-System/library-management/README.md

 - `ConcreteMemberLogPublisherService` is sending member logs to the member events topic exchange with a routing key of the related log topic.
 (Book, BookItem, BookLoan...)
 - `MemberEventsHandler` listens all the queues in the topic exchange and put them into an in-memory queue.
+- In the `WebMvcConfig`, a concrete `MemberLogPublisherService` bean is created depending on `RabbitMqConfig` bean.
+- Otherwise, `VoidLogService` bean is created.

 **DOCKER COMPOSE**